ampproject/amphtml/docs/building-a-bento-amp-extension.md

 /** @const */
 const TAG = 'amp-my-element';

-class AmpMyElement extends BaseElement {
+class AmpMyElement extends setSuperClass(BaseElement, AmpPreactBaseElement) {
   /** @override */
   init() {
     // Perform any additional processing of prop values that are not